stevebrown0804/item_counter_standalone_app/README.md

 ---

-Phase 1, where I built it for my own personal use
+Phase 1, where I built it for my own personal use (on an Android phone)

 If you're interested in using the app, you'll probably want to do the following:
 * Build a debug version (to an emulator is fine, although you'll probably want to deploy a debug version to the device that you'll use the app on, if only to create the directory structure)